 6.3.5.3 Solution for ProSe UE direct communication

 There is no signalling over PC5 control plane, so only protection for user data should be considered.
-For en/de-crypting the user data, ProSe UEs of the same group should share the encryption key, the encryption algorithm and group ID, all of which is configured to ProSe UE as group secret.
+For en/de-crypting the user data, ProSe UEs of the same group should share group ID, the group encryption key, the group key identifier, the encryption algorithm and a validity timer, all of which are configured to ProSe UE as group secret..